halleygen/YYText/README.md

 .package(url: "https://github.com/halleygen/YYText", from: "1.1.0"),
 ```

-Finally, include "ArgumentParser" as a dependency for your executable target:
+Finally, include "YYText" as a dependency for your executable target:

 ```swift
 .product(name: "YYText", package: "YYText"),